Kokonaut/fundamentals-lab-4/README.md

 # Lab 4: Basic Tower Defense

 ## Intro
-This week, we will be taking a different approach to commanding our characters.
-Instead of having them make decisions through conditionals, we will be giving them direct instructions.
-You will be organizing a team of up to 3 characters, trying to find the quickest way to get all the diamonds from the playing area to the goal.

-For this lab we will be practicing our data structures.
-You will be using dictionaries and lists to organize actions for your characters to take.

 This week, we will be taking our first steps into building our tower defense game!
 You will be starting off with basic towers, that can only do a set amount of damage.
 The challenge here is to implement the logic on which monsters should the towers target.

 There will be two types of monsters: